kevinbullock/kevinbullock.github.io/README.md

 My Github Pages repo can be found at:
 https://github.com/kevinbullock/kevinbullock.github.io/

-And, soon, you can see my customized homepage at:
+I am working on a customized homepage, eventually at:

 http://kevinbullock.github.io/